ibrar-syed/complete_deep-learning-nvidia_gpu-setup-linux/README.md

-# Deep Learning GPU Setup on Linux..
+# Deep Learning GPU Setup on Linux

 This repository provides complete setup guide and automation script to install full deep learning environment on **Ubuntu Linux** with support for **CUDA**, **cuDNN**, **TensorRT**, and **TensorFlow** (GPU enabled).
 It includes setup scripts, environment definitions, and test files.